akrayvo/php-form-display-class/README.md

 A simple class to display HTML form elements using PHP.

 The goal of this class is to make displaying forms simple.
 It takes care of the syntax and encoding when adding HTML form input elements.
-It does NOT handle all HTML (containers, labels, etc.) or validation.
+It does NOT handle all HTML (containers, labels, etc.), validation data, or process data.

 ## Requirements
 * PHP >= 5.1